bioasp/meneco-gui/README.md

 # meneco-gui
-a simple gui for meneco
+A graphical userinterface for meneco

 Installation
 ------------